CognitiveVR/c3d-sdk-webxr/README.md

 - Registering and tracking dynamic objects.
 - Requesting and submitting Exit Polls.

-*Note: Please be aware that a some tests currently contain hardcoded values that you will need to change to match your specific setup.* For example:

-- `__tests__/dynamic-test.js` expects scenes named "BasicScene" and "AdvancedScene".
+*Note: Please be aware that to pass all 56 tests, you must configure at least 2 scenes in `settings.js` (as well as on Cognitive3D), otherwise (4) tests are skipped.
+Also `exitpoll-test.js` requires additional setup on the Cognitive3D dashboard:*

 - `__tests__/exitpoll-test.js` uses a specific hook named "app_test_js".
 Therefore, please create your own Exit Poll on your Cognitive3D dashboard and replace this hook with your own.